 Customer service can be provided from a multi-channel perspective, but not all the channels are suitable for all companies.
 Which ones are the best for your business?

 - Telephone provides a more personal approach since conversations are more confidential and an immediate answer is possible.
 Online shoppers try to avoid this channel if it is possible.
-Once they are on-line, they would rather Google the question, ask in forums or check in Social Media channels before picking up the phone.
-However, if the question is somewhat sensitive and/ or you are leader in the sector; the phone can be your best contact channel.
+Once they are online, they would rather Google the question, ask in forums or check on Social Media channels before picking up the phone.
+However, if the question is somewhat sensitive and/ or you are a leader in the sector; the phone can be your best contact channel.

 - Post interactions such as letters, burofax, certified letters and postcards are decreasing as a contact channel.
-They provide a longer waiting time and the communication has to be transmitted through a physical third party.
+They provide a longer waiting time and the communication must be transmitted through a physical third party.

-Contact us if you want more information about any of these channels or if you need advise in order to outsource your customer care service.
+Contact us if you want more information about any of these channels or if you need advice in order to outsource your customer care service.